matomo-org/developer-documentation/docs/master/Piwik/MetricsFormatter.md

 - It accepts the following parameter(s):
     - `$value`
     - `$idSite`
-    - `$htmlAllowed`
+    - `$isHtml`
 - It returns a(n) `string` value.

 ### `getPrettyValue()` <a name="getPrettyValue"></a>

-For the given value, based on the column name, will apply: pretty time, pretty money
+Prettifies a metric value based on the column name.

 #### Signature